Want to be on the first page of Google? It’s not as hard as you might think as long as you understand a few SEO basics.

 5. Add Authoritative Outbound Links

 Link out to other relevant resources from your content.
-You’ll give users more information to explore so they don’t return to the SERPs.
+You’ll give users more information to explore so they don’t return to the search engine results (SERP).
 Plus, you should give credit where credit is due.

 Cite industry experts, back up claims and statistics, and communicate relevancy to search engines through good outbound linking practices.
 Do, however, add the nofollow tag to paid or sponsored links as well as websites you may not trust.
 Not doing so could result in an unnatural outbound link penalty.